mahmoudrasmy/Terraform/Readme.md

   - Automate the installation of Docker on ubuntu
   - Dowload ELK stack image
   - run the ELK stack on a container
+- Tutorial 3 : Install Ansible on the instance
+- Tutorial 4 : Arbitrary Terraform Test